-Gadsden’s flag was later adopted by Virginia’s Culpeper minutemen, who added the phrase “Liberty or Death” to the flag, while printing it on a plain white field.
+Gadsden’s Don’t Tread On Me flag was later adopted by Virginia’s Culpeper minutemen, who added the phrase “Liberty or Death” to the flag, while printing it on a plain white field.

 Today Gadsden’s flag seems to be making a comeback.
 The modern Tea Party has adopted it, second amendment activists practically use it as a blanket, and where I live, it is flown from tailgates everywhere.

-Why is Gadsden’s flag so popular?
+Why is the Don’t Tread On Me flag so popular?
 The motto of the flag says it in a single, patriotic statement.
 There is no opinion contained in the Gadsden flag’s message, it is simply an all inclusive banner stating, ‘Step on us, and you’ll regret it.’

 Everyone can learn something from Gadsden: to create positive change, you must be willing to do whatever it takes.
 Everything from quitting an addiction, to keeping a corrupt politician out of office, to raising awareness on a moral issue, requires guts, strength, and willpower.
 If something really is important to you, try doing things the way our fathers would have; with integrity, with transparency, and the perseverance of a patriot.